Tomato Soup (1 Serving (244g)) and White Rice (1 Cup, Cooked)

 Add Protein

-Incorporate a source of protein, like grilled chicken or tofu, into your meal alongside the tomato soup and white rice.
-Proteins help slow down the absorption of carbohydrates.
+Include a source of protein with your meal, such as grilled chicken or tofu, to slow down the absorption of carbohydrates.

 Increase Fiber Intake